 - E-commerce FBO means Food Business Operators carrying out business activity through information technology platform as described under “Marketplace based model of e-commerce FBO”

-- “Inventory based model of e-commerce FBOs” means an e-commerce activity where inventory of food products and food services is owned by e-commerce FBO and is sold to the customers directly.”
+- “Inventory based model of e-commerce FBOs” means an e-commerce activity where an inventory of food products and food services is owned by e-commerce FBO and is sold to the customers directly.”

 LICENSING AND REGISTRATION OF FOOD BUSINESS